Best Coffee Filters (Paper, Metal, Etc)

 Using hemp even does away with some of the maintenance and cleaning challenges that make many home coffee brewers unwilling to adopt cloth filters.
 Unlike cotton, hemp is naturally mildew and bacteria-resistant, so you won’t have to worry about these unappetizing additions to your coffee.

-The style of coffee filter you choose can have a significant impact on your cup of coffee, but now that you’ve read this article, you have everything you need to make the best choice.
+The style of coffee filters you choose can have a significant impact on your coffee, but now that you’ve read this article, you have everything you need to make the best choice.

 Our favorite filter for coffee this year is the Cafelissimo Pour-Over Coffee Brewer, an ingenious two-in-one product designed by baristas to make it easy for anyone to brew delicious coffee.
 This stainless steel filter lasts forever, goes anywhere, and yields a consistently rich and flavorful brew.